rcywang/mpx_submission/submission.md

 (3)

 Concerning optical imaging, a double-exposure scheme is generally used and two images are taken: the first with the cloud present, and the second reference exposure without.
 However, the noise patterns of the two images are not identical and thus results in residual noise in the final image [19].
 Information on the optical depth (OD) along the line-of-sight is found through the difference in the logarithms of pixel counts (see Eqn.
 2) between the two frames.
 Distinguishing the signal from the background becomes difficult, particularly for lowOD images.
 A novel single-exposure solution using a deep neural network (DNN) is presented in [19] (and discussed in §V).
-B.

-BEC Observation
+## BEC Observation

 After switching off the trap, the condensate falls (gravity) and expands ballistically before an image is taken.

-FIG. 2.
-3-dimensional velocity distribution for a gas of rubidium atoms, showing successive snapshots in time, from the first confirmed 1995 production of a BEC by [3].
-Atoms condense from less dense red/yellow/green areas to significantly denser blue/white areas.
-The central image is just after the appearance of a BEC; the left is before (non-condensed) and the right is a further evaporated, nearly pure condensate.
-Credit: NIST/JILA/CU-Boulder.

 Following this ‘time-of-flight’ (TOF) expansion, the cloud is illuminated by a collimated resonant laser beam and